 1 hour 20 minutes from Eugene

-The main reason we traveled to Eugene during our latest trip across Northern California and Oregon was not the city itself, but its not so distant surroundings, perfect for nature-inspired day trips.
+The main reason we traveled to Eugene during our latest road trip across Northern California and Oregon was not the city itself, but its not-so-distant surroundings.

 Apart from the spectacular waterfall hike, the area boasts several shorter trails, historic buildings that dates back to the Great Depression era, and incredible opportunities to learn more about local flora and fauna.

 4. Crater Lake National Park